 We’re all emotional creatures that base decisions on how we feel.
 This doesn’t change when we sit at a desk, regardless of how much we try to convince each other of the contrary.
 The way we convince our bosses and peers that our decisions are good and justified is actually through post-rationalisation.
-In this way, the consumer customer and professional service customer is one and the same, and B2B companies can no longer rely on product information alone to win them over.
+In this way, B2B companies can no longer rely on product information alone to win them over.

 A considered, personalised and consumer-inspired customer journey is an effective way of not only encouraging the emotional buy-in of your customers, but improving lead conversion and customer relationships.
 And what do customers do best when they’re happy?
 They tell others about their experience.
 A double win.

 To find a solution, you need to get to the root of the problem.
 There can be many challenges and barriers to creating a great customer journey.
 The most common include: